Supergroups, q-series and 3-manifolds: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Mina Aganagic, Thomas Creutzig, Sergei Gukov, Sarah Harrison, Ramadevi Pichai, Edward Witten for useful discussions and comments on the draft.
+We would like to thank Mina Aganagic, Thomas Creutzig, Sergei Gukov, Sarah Harrison, Marcos Mari\~no, Ramadevi Pichai, Edward Witten, Don Zagier for useful discussions and comments on the draft.
 The work of F.F. is supported in part by the MIUR-SIR grant RBSI1471GJ ``Quantum Field Theories at Strong Coupling: Exact Computations and Applications".
 P.P. would like to thank Institut Mittag-Leffler for hospitality during the final stage of the project.